iDommel/RType/README.md

     cmake -DCMAKE_BUILD_TYPE=Debug build

 # Usage
-The Server has to be launched BEFORE the clients for the connection to work.
+The Server has to be launched BEFORE the clients for the connection to work.\n
-    ./r-type_server
+    ./r-type_server SERVER_IP_ADDRESS SERVER_PORT
-    ./r-type_client
+    ./r-type_client SERVER_IP_ADDRESS SERVER_PORT

 # Language:
 Use english EVERYWHERE !